Engee User Libraries

 -

 Create the desired block or subsystem in the Engee model.
-A subsystem allows many blocks to be stored inside it at the same time.
+A subsystem allows you to store many blocks inside it at the same time.
 Therefore, to add a group of blocks to the library, combine them into a subsystem.

 -